The administrators of Carlauren Group have released their latest regular report.

 This led to a number of media outlets picking up the story and reporting that Carlauren Group was in administration.
 It was not.
 As of today’s date it is still not in administration.
 We do not know why Carlauren Group would choose to mislead investors like this.
 We can only assume it was because they knew the use of the word “instructed” has no meaning in relation to an administration.
 The important word is “appointed” and Carlauren Group did not appoint any administrators.
 We can only assume this was a stalling tactic designed to prevent investors from combining to appoint an administrator.
 Carlauren was trying to buy time.
 As far as investors are concerned the only company in administration which is relevant to them is Accordiant Ltd. That company is the one which owes the rental payments.

-Bond Review reviewed Carlauren’s care home investment in April 2018 and concluded that the investment was an extremely high risk investment in a small company (the promise to pay investors a fixed 10% per year made Carlauren’s opportunity an investment security in Carlauren itself, not a property investment).
+Bond Review reviewed Carlauren’s care home investment in April 2018 and concluded that the investment was an extremely high risk investment in a small unlisted company.
+(The promise to pay investors a fixed 10% per year made Carlauren’s opportunity an investment security in Carlauren itself, not a bricks and mortar property investment.)
 Contrary to claims in Carlauren’s literature that their investments “dispelled the myth” that “great investment comes with great risk”.

 Carlauren’s defaulting on promised payments to investors and subsequent appointment of administrators confirms that investing in a small unlisted company like Carlauren was the definition of a great risk.